GameCube controller: LodgeNet controller

-A specially-designed variant of the GameCube controller was created for the LodgeNet in some North American hotels.
+A specially designed variant of the GameCube controller was created for the LodgeNet in some North American hotels.
 The controller can be used for pay-per-play access to select GameCube games.
 In addition to the standard GameCube controller inputs, the LodgeNet controller also includes six additional buttons which are used to control the on-screen game selection interface.
 The controller cannot be used on regular GameCube hardware.

 Development

-The Nintendo 64 controller received mixed impressions, being lauded for standardizing the controls for 3D movement with its analog stick and for its comfortable design, but derided for its bulkiness and overall layout.
+The Nintendo 64 controller, released in 1996, received mixed impressions, being lauded for standardizing the controls for 3D movement with its analog stick and for its comfortable design, but derided for its bulkiness and overall layout.
 Shigeru Miyamoto designed the GameCube controller in a span of at least three years—the longest he had spent on any controller at that time—with the goal being to accommodate as many people as possible, regardless of their age, the size of their hands, and whether they have any experience in playing video games with a gamepad.
 The controller had seen at least four or five versions during its development cycle, and each build would be radically different on a monthly basis, containing new ideas and discarding old ones.